 If you can’t find a contractor through a supplier or your carpenter, the next best place to look is on a job site.
 Find a house under construction.
 Stop and ask around.
 You can get names, prices, and references.
 This takes only a few minutes.
 It is done all the time, and the general contractor shouldn’t mind.
 He probably won’t even be there.
 Besides, he does (or his superintendents do) the very same thing.

 Often the boss or owner of a subcontracting firm is on the job.
 Get his number and arrange a meeting.
 Sometimes there are signs at the job site advertising different subs.

-Only certain trades of subs are listed in the Yellow Pages.
-Most independent carpenters are not listed.
-You should be able to find heating and air-conditioning companies, plumbers, electricians, roofers, waterproofing companies, lumber dealers, appliance manufacturers, and a few others.
+Only certain contractors are found on the internet.
+Most independent carpenters are not.
+You should however, be able to find heating and air-conditioning companies, plumbers, electricians, roofers, waterproofing companies, lumber dealers, appliance manufacturers, and a few others.

 I once hired someone who was probably one of the best drywall subcontractors in the Southeast, but he was not listed.
 He didn’t live in the same city; he lived out in the country.
 He was so good that he stayed backlogged two or three weeks even during recessions.
 His name was given to me by a lumber dealer.